 The CMMC rules will be rolled out in stages, eventually making certification a requirement for winning federal contracts by 2028.
 Here’s the plan:

 • Phase 1: Requires CMMC Level 1 or Level 2 self-assessments for certain contracts.
-Starts on the effective date of the DFARS rule.
+The DoD does have discretion to include Level 2 certification assessment requirements into contracts at this time.
+Starts on the effective date of the 48 CFR rule.

-• Phase 2: Requires official CMMC Level 2 assessments.
-Begins six months after Phase 1 starts.
+• Phase 2: Requires official CMMC Level 2 certification assessments.
+Begins one year after Phase 1 starts.

 • Phase 3: Includes CMMC Level 3 assessments.
 Begins one year after Phase 2 starts.